jgdigitaljedi/joeyDb/readme.md

 ** Note: While server is running, at any time it can be restarted by typing `rs` and pressing 'Enter'

+## Playground
+Once the server is started, you can run queries and mutations via the Playground at http://localhost:3000/api/graphql.

+While running any start task (even in production mode), the api runs at http://localhost:3000/api unless the port is changed in the .env file.

 ## TODOS
 - add admin functionality to users
 - finish user methods